-Methods: In this paper, the interval Type II fuzzy fractional-order proportional integral differential (IT2FO-FPID) controller is designed to control the robot arm with 2 degrees of freedom (two-link robot arm).
-Whale Optimization Algorithm (WOA) is used to determine the optimal value of controller parameters.
+Methods: In this paper, the interval Type II Fuzzy fractional-order proportional integral differential (IT2FO-FPID) controller is designed to control a robot arm with 2 degrees of freedom (two-link robot arm).
+Whale optimization algorithm (WOA) is used to determine the optimal value of controller parameters.
 The performance of IT2FO-FPID is compared with PID, fractional-order PID (FOPID) and Fuzzy FOPID whose parameters are determined by WOA.
 The performance of IT2FO-FPID whose parameters are determined by WOA, genetic algorithm, and particle swarm optimization methods are compared.